-13.4.1 The Supporting Features and Areas overlay designation in this Plan corresponds to the Natural Areas and Corridors and Potential Natural Areas and Corridors of the Greenlands System as identified and protected in the Region of Peel Official Plan.
-The

-Supporting Features and Areas overlay designation is shown on Schedule D1, Natural Environment System, and Schedules D2a and D2b, New Urban Area Preliminary Natural Environment System.
-Individual components are shown on Schedule D3, Natural and Supporting Features and Areas.
-The Supporting Features and Areas overlay designation includes the following:
+- 13.4.1 The Supporting Features and Areas overlay designation in this Plan corresponds to the Natural Areas and Corridors and Potential Natural Areas and Corridors of the Greenlands System as identified and protected in the Region of Peel Official Plan.
+The Supporting Features and Areas designation is shown on Schedule D1, Natural Environment System, with individual components shown on Schedule D2, Natural and Supporting Features and Areas.
+The Supporting Features and Areas overlay designation includes the following: - a) evaluated non-provincially significant wetlands;

-- a) evaluated non-provincially significant wetlands; - b) un-evaluated wetlands; - woodlands meeting one or more of the criteria for a Natural Areas and Corridors woodland in Table 1 of the Region of Peel Official Plan; - cultural woodlands and cultural savannas within the Urban System meeting one or more of the criteria for a Potential Natural Area and Corridor woodland in Table 1 of the Region of Peel Official Plan; - e) any other woodland greater than 0.5 hectares that does not meet the criteria for a Natural Areas and Corridors woodland in Table 1 of the Region of Peel Official Plan; - f) significant wildlife habitat meeting one or more of the criteria in the Ministry of Northern Development, Mines, Natural Resources and Forestry significant wildlife habitat technical guide, but located outside of an applicable Provincial plan area; - g) fish habitat; - h) habitat of aquatic species at risk; - i) habitat of endangered species and threatened species; - j) regionally significant Life Science Areas of Natural and Scientific Interest; - k) Provincially significant Earth Science Areas of Natural and Scientific Interest outside of the Niagara Escarpment Plan Area; - I) the Escarpment Protection Area designation of the Niagara Escarpment Plan; - m) Any other valley and stream corridor that have not been defined as meeting one or more of the criteria for Core Area valley and stream corridors in Table 2 of the Region of Peel Official Plan; - n) sensitive head water areas and sensitive groundwater discharge areas;
+- b) un-evaluated wetlands; - c) woodlands meeting one or more of the criteria for a Natural Areas and Corridors woodland in Table 1 of the Region of Peel Official Plan; - cultural woodlands and cultural savannas within the Urban System meeting one or more of the criteria for a Potential Natural Area and Corridor woodland in Table 1 of the Region of Peel Official Plan; - e) any other woodland greater than 0.5 hectares that does not meet the criteria for a Natural Areas and Corridors woodland in Table 1 of the Region of Peel Official Plan; - f) significant wildlife habitat meeting one or more of the criteria in the Ministry of Northern Development, Mines, Natural Resources and Forestry significant wildlife habitat technical guide; - g) fish habitat; - h) habitat of aquatic species at risk; - i) habitat of endangered and threatened species; - i) regionally significant Life Science Areas of Natural and Scientific Interest; - k) Provincially significant Earth Science Areas of Natural and Scientific Interest; - I) the Escarpment Protection Area designation of the Niagara Escarpment Plan; - m) Any other valley and stream corridor that have not been defined as meeting one or more of the criteria for Core Area valley and stream corridors in Table 2 of the Region of Peel Official Plan; - n) sensitive head water areas and sensitive ground water discharge areas; - o) regionally significant Earth Science Areas of Natural and Scientific Interest; - p) sensitive groundwater recharge areas; - q) enhancement areas; - r) linkages; and,

-- o) regionally significant Earth Science Areas of Natural and Scientific Interest outside of the Niagara Escarpment Plan Area; - p) sensitive groundwater recharge areas; - q) enhancement areas; - r) linkages; and, - s) vegetation protection zones identified in Provincial plans and buffers outside of Provincial plan areas. - 13.4.2 Permitted uses in the Supporting Features and Areas overlay designation are those permitted in the underlying land use designation and in accordance with applicable Provincial Plans.
-Notwithstanding the above, no development or site alteration will be permitted within the Supporting Features and Areas overlay designation unless it has been demonstrated to the satisfaction of the Town, that there will be no negative impacts on the feature or their ecological functions and/or hydrologic functions, and that: - a) there is no reasonable alternative location outside of the Supporting Feature and Areas designation and the use, development or site alteration is directed away from the Natural Feature and Areas designation to the greatest extent possible; - b) if avoidance is not possible, the impact to the feature is minimized; - c) any impact to the feature or its function is mitigated through restoration or enhancement to the greatest extent possible; and, - d) where ecosystem compensation is determined to be appropriate and feasible, including for essential infrastructure, it may be considered in accordance with Town ecosystem compensation guidelines. - 13.4.3 A proposal for new development or site alteration adjacent to a feature in the Supporting Features and Areas overlay designation outside of the Greenbelt and Growth Plan natural heritage systems and outside of the Oak Ridges Moraine Conservation Plan and Niagara Escarpment Plan areas will require an environmental impact study and/or hydrologic evaluation to determine that there will be no negative impacts on the feature or their ecological functions and/or hydrologic functions in accordance with the adjacent lands distances outlined in Table 13-2 and prepared to the satisfaction of the Town.
+- s) vegetation protection zones identified in Provincial plans and buffers outside of Provincial plan areas. - 13.4.2 Permitted uses in the Supporting Features and Areas overlay designation are those permitted in the underlying land use designation.
+Notwithstanding the above, no development or site alteration will be permitted within the Supporting Features and Areas designation unless it has been demonstrated that there will be no negative impacts on the feature or their ecological functions, and that: - a) there is no reasonable alternative location outside of the Natural Feature and Areas designation and the use, development or site alteration is directed away from the Natural Feature and Areas designation to the greatest extent possible; - b) if avoidance is not possible, the impact to the feature is minimized; - c) any impact to the feature or its function is mitigated through restoration or enhancement to the greatest extent possible; and, - d) where ecosystem compensation is determined to be appropriate and feasible, including for essential infrastructure, it may be considered in accordance with Town ecosystem compensation guidelines. - 13.4.3 A proposal for new development or site alteration adjacent to a feature in the Supporting Features and Areas designation outside of the Greenbelt and Growth Plan natural heritage systems and outside of the Oak Ridges Moraine Conservation Plan and Niagara Escarpment Plan areas will require an environmental impact study and/or hydrologic evaluation to determine that there will be no negative impacts on the feature, ecological function and/or hydrologic function in accordance with the adjacent lands distances outlined in Table 13-2 and prepared to the satisfaction of the Town.